 BSP eases credit curbs for banks providing bond market liquidity

-He further stressed that this initiative “will ultimately promote liquidity and price transparency in the market.”
+He further highlighted that this initiative “will ultimately promote liquidity and price transparency in the market”.

-The BSP emphasized that the debt securities acquired from the market-making activities would only be excluded from the single borrower’s limit computation if these were executed in accordance with the rules and guidelines of the Securities and Exchange Commission and the market or exchange where such securities were traded or enrolled.
+BSP emphasized that the debt securities acquired from the market-making activities will only be excluded from the single borrower’s limit computation if these are executed in accordance with the rules and guidelines of the Securities and Exchange Commission and the market or exchange where such securities are traded or enrolled.

-The application of single borrower’s limit relief will also be subject to the market-making positions that will be taken up in the trading book; the market-making positions will be properly identified and segregated from the market maker’s proprietary positions, and the market value of the subject debt securities and the number of days the securities have been outstanding from date of acquisition will be periodically monitored.
-INQ
+The application of single borrower’s limit relief shall also be subject to the market-making positions will be taken up in the trading book; the market-making positions will be properly identified and segregated from the market maker’s proprietary positions; and the market value of the subject debt securities and the number of days the securities have been outstanding from the date of acquisition will be periodically monitored.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.